fancyqlx/fancy12306/README.md

 ### usage

-You just need to put all the codes in no matter where and which fold, then find **tickets.py**.
+You just need to put all the codes in no matter which fold, then find **tickets.py**.
-If you just run **`python tickets.py`**, it means the program will load *config.ini* by itself and you needn't input anything later.
+If you run **`python tickets.py`**, it means the program will load *config.ini* by itself and you needn't input anything later.
 If you run **`python tickets.py -c`**, the program will not load *config.ini*, you need input some information later and the command-line will guide you to complete it.